Su6666666/Su6666666/README.md

 ## ⚙ What I Actually Do

+I come from **zero coding background**.
+I do not know programming languages or traditional coding syntax.
 I do NOT write code manually.
 I do NOT claim to be a traditional developer.

 Instead, I:

 - 🤖 Use AI to understand repositories
+- 👾 Create new repositories entirely using AI guidance
-- 🛠 Modify public open-source projects
+- 🛠 Modify public open-source projects using AI
 - ➕ Add new features through structured AI prompts
 - 🔄 Refactor and reorganize logic with AI assistance
 - 🚀 Deploy working systems